 The course examines advanced coverage of particular topics in environmental science with accompanying lab when appropriate.
 Specific content varies from year to year depending on faculty expertise and research.
 Prerequisite: completion of the third year core program in Environmental Science or permission from the instructor.
 (LEC 3, LAB 3/EXP) (3 cr)

 GEOGRAPHY, GEOLOGY AND LAND STEWARDSHIP

 Department of Geography, Geology and Land Stewardship

 N. Cameron, B.Sc.
 (Hons) (Queen's), M.A., Ph.D.
 (Ottawa);

-C. Zhang, B.Sc.
-(Huan Normal), M.Sc.
-(Southwest China Normal), Ph.D.
-(Saskatchewan)
+P. Steeves, B.A.
+(Arkansas at Fayetteville), M.A., Ph.D.
+(SUNY at Binghamton)